Skip to content

 When Runbooks loads, it immediately shows a warning to users to confirm that they trust the Runbook they just opened.
 This warning will show on every Runbook you open until permanently hide it.

-1. Open/Serve (Executable Registry)
+1. Standard (Executable Registry)

-2. Watch (Live-File-Reload, default)
+2. Watch mode (Live-File-Reload)

 Terminal window